How old do you need to be to rent?

 Click here for our map of Estero Bay.
 Popular destinations include the beaches at New Pass (20 minute ride) or Lovers Key (15 minute ride).
 You can also go further north to the end of Fort Myers Beach, head south to Delnor-Wiggins Pass, or enjoy a slower trip up the Imperial River.
 Venturing into the Gulf of Mexico is prohibited.

 Parking is limited at Bonita Boat Rentals, so please carpool and allow our parking attendant to direct you.
-There is a 3 vehicle maximum with rental of the 21 foot pontoon boat and a 4 vehicle maximum with rental of the 22 foot pontoon boat.
-Parking for additional vehicles is subject to a $25 charge each.
+There is a 3 vehicle maximum per boat rental.
+Parking for additional vehicles may be unavailable or subject to a $25 charge per vehicle.

 Yes, it is possible to get stranded with the boat on the beach.
 If you are on the beach during an outgoing tide, you will need to push the boat into deeper water as the tide drops.
 Click here for our local tides.
 If you do get stranded on the beach, there will be an additional $200 charge to come out and get you.